What Is a Sprint?

 - What work can the teams complete in this sprint?

-- How will the chosen work get completed?
+- How will the chosen work be completed?

-The product owner, scrum master, and the development team are responsible for working together and choosing the right work items for it.
-To work efficiently and reach the end goal, you must use product management tools.
+The product owner, scrum master, and the development team are responsible for working together and choosing the right work items for the sprint.
+You must use product management tools to work efficiently and reach the end goal.

-The product owner discusses the sprint’s goals and specifies what product backlog items the team should aim to complete to achieve the it’s goal.
+The product owner discusses the sprint’s goals and specifies what product backlog items the team should aim to complete to achieve the sprint goal.

-The team then designs a plan of action on how they would build the backlog items and get them “Done” in time before the end of it.
+The team then designs a plan of action to build the backlog items and get them “Done” in time before the end of the sprint.

 They choose work items and the plan of action to get them done.
-This panning is called the sprint backlog.
+This planning is called the sprint backlog.

-After the planning phase, the team is ready to start the work on the sprint backlog, marking the items from the backlog as “In-progress” and then “Done.”
+After the sprint planning, the team is ready to start the work on the sprint backlog, marking the items from the backlog as “Progress” and then “Done.”

-During the course, the team discusses the daily scrum or stand-up progress.
+During a sprint, the team discusses the daily scrum or stand-up progress.
 The primary objective is to avoid any obstacles and issues that could harm the team’s ability to deliver the sprint goal.

-After it, the team demonstrates what they have achieved during the project phase in the review.
+After a sprint, the team demonstrates what they have achieved during the project phase in the sprint review.

-Such demonstrations will leave the space where the team has an opportunity to showcase their work to stakeholders and teammates before it hits production.
+Such demonstrations will leave space for the team to showcase their work to stakeholders and teammates before it hits production.

 The sprint cycle is rounded out with the final meeting, the sprint retrospective.